Water-Melon/Melang/docs/lib/md5.md

 Input:

-- data - a string or an opened MFile object.
+- data - a string or an opened File object.

 Return value: